.avif)

 .jpg)

-Behind the walls, we implemented major system upgrades, including a new circuit breaker, relocated plumbing, and enhanced electrical, all with the goal of future-proofing the home while preserving its pre-war charm.
+Behind the walls, a new breaker panel and relocated plumbing, with upgraded electrical, future-proof the home while keeping its pre-war character.
 View our full condo renovation at 252 Seventh Avenue.

-Just steps from Central Park, this 1,800-square-foot condo in Carnegie Hill was reimagined for a young family eager to turn a dated sponsor unit into a warm, modern home built for daily living.
-With each surface and system due for renewal, Gallery transformed the post-war space from an estate-condition property into a highly functional home where every detail serves a purpose.
+Steps from Central Park, this 1,800-square-foot Carnegie Hill condo was reimagined for a young family ready to turn a dated sponsor unit into a warm, modern home.
+With every surface and system due for renewal, Gallery brought the estate-condition property to a fully functional state where each detail earns its place.

-One of the main priorities was to adjust the layout in order to maximize light and storage, which were two priorities for parents with a small child in tow.
-A custom entertainment wall anchors the living space, pairing display shelving with discreet storage below, while built-in banquette seating beneath the windows doubles as a hidden storage nook and reading perch.
-The result is a calm, clutter-free environment designed for both play and entertaining.
+A main priority was reworking the layout for light and storage, both essential for parents with a small child.
+A custom entertainment wall anchors the living space, pairing open display with discreet storage below, while a built-in window banquette doubles as a hidden storage nook and a reading perch.
+The outcome is a calm, clutter-free room ready for play and entertaining alike.

-In the kitchen, subtle craftsmanship defines the difference between ordinary and exceptional.
-Herringbone wood floors from the main living area transition seamlessly into straight planks underfoot, creating visual balance without distraction.
-Rich wood paneling frames soft off-white and chestnut cabinetry, and a continuous quartz backsplash and countertop tie the design together with quiet luxury.
+In the kitchen, careful craftsmanship sets the tone.
+Herringbone wood floors from the living area shift into straight planks underfoot for visual balance, while rich wood paneling frames soft off-white and chestnut cabinetry and a continuous quartz backsplash ties it together.

 -min.jpg)